yusufcodes/react-study/README.md

 ### Using useEffect() in Functional Components

-The useEffect method can be used in functional components in place of the lifecycle methods - this was introduced with **React Hooks**.
+The **useEffect hook** can be used in functional components in place of the lifecycle methods - this was introduced with **React Hooks**.

-This method is executed whenever the component being used is created or updated.
+This method is executed whenever the component being used is **created** or **updated**.
 It is like componentDidMount and componentDidUpdate in one method.

 Setup: